tub-lsdi/sema-join/README.md

 ## Setup
 1. run `uv sync` to create virtual environment and install dependencies
-  - use `uv sync --no-dev` to skip dev dependencies
 2. Activate the virtual environment (if this is not done automatically): `source .venv/bin/activate`
 ## Workflow